01 of 13

 A New York Firm Designs a California Cool Home In LA

 Brooklyn based interior design firm, Sheep + Stone, is known for designing cool and collected interiors with modern, classic style.
-The boutique firm's principal, Sheena Murphy, is known for her aesthetic that blends the sophistication of English style (where Sheena hails from) with New York's industrial aesthetic, for a fresh and clean look.
-One of her latest projects blends the two worlds in a beautiful family home in Los Angeles.Continue to 2 of 13 below.
+The boutique firm's principal, Sheena Murphy, is known for her aesthetic that blends the sophistication of English style (where Murphy hails from) with New York's industrial aesthetic for a fresh and clean look.
+Take a look at a project that blends the two worlds in a beautiful family home in Los Angeles.Continue to 2 of 13 below.

 02 of 13

 The 2,400-square-foot interior was designed with the architecture in mind.